peholmst/vaadin4spring/samples/README.md

 This demonstrates how Vaadin4Spring, server-side background threads and server push play together.
 [Go to the sample](push-sample)

+## Security Sample - Managed Security ##

+This demonstrates how Spring Security can be used in Vaadin4Spring applications using the managed security approach where Vaadin takes care of the
+Spring Security configuration and integration.
+[Go to the sample](security-sample-managed)

-## Security Sample ##
+## Security Sample - Shared Security ##

-This demonstrates how Spring Security can be used in Vaadin4Spring applications.
-[Go to the sample](security-sample)
+This demonstrates how Spring Security can be used in Vaadin4Spring applications using the shared security approach where Spring Security is configured and handled outside of the Vaadin application.
+[Go to the sample](security-sample-shared)

 ## Sidebar Sample ##